Blog · Analysis · Last reviewed June 23, 2026

 Fourth, report variance and subgroup error.
 Topline accuracy can hide the very failures that matter for governance.
 Reports should show dispersion, subgroup performance, sensitivity to prompts, model version, temperature, sampling procedure, and whether results changed over time.

-Sixth, harden survey infrastructure against AI contamination.
+Eighth, harden survey infrastructure against AI contamination.
 Opt-in surveys need stronger identity, recruitment, throttling, behavioral review, fraud detection, and transparent data-quality reporting.
 Probability panels are not invulnerable, but they begin from a stronger sampling frame.
+Anti-fraud systems should be privacy-conscious and should be tested for exclusionary effects.

 A synthetic respondent is a mirror pretending to be a witness.